JuanVDW/PCNSE/Interface-Configuration.md

   * Routing and Route table has all known routes (RIB)
   * Forwarding Table has all routes of where traffic will be forwarded to (FIB)
   * Static Route Monitoring tab will show the status of all Path Monitors configured.

+### Policy-Based Forwarding
+* PBF rules are used to send specific traffic to an interface that is not the default route the traffic would follow from the routing table.
+  * Use cases would include a private leased line you want to use for unencrypted traffic or traffic that needs low latency (VoIP, etc), while letting non-critical encrypted traffic over a DIA (direct internet access) circuit using an IPSec Tunnel.
+  * PBF can be set using specific criteria, including source zone or interface, source user, destination IP and/or port.
+  * Includes a Path Monitoring feature; if the interface the PBF is sent out goes down, the traffic will be able to go out the other interface.
+* Configure under Policies > Policy Based Forwarding
+  * Name the Policy
+  * Enter the criteria: Source IP, Zone and/or User-ID
+  * Specify desination/application/service.
+It is NOT recommended to use the application, as it may take several packets to identify the traffic, and it may not be forwarded based on the PBF.
+  * Enter the details of where the traffic will be forwarded, including egress interface and optional next-hop.
+The Path Monitoring can also be configured.
+  * Symmetric Return can also be set to be enforced here.